14-Day Southern India Birding

 Munnar is also a great area for raptor sightings, and in the past we have seen some fantastic species here.
 So we will be on the lookout for Black and Bonelli’s Eagle, Crested Honey and Common Buzzard, Peregrine Falcon, Shikra and more.

 We will have dinner and overnight at our beautifully located accommodation each night.

 Munnar to Thattekkad

-For the first couple of hours we will explore on foot along the road from our overnight accommodation, looking for local species we may have missed.
-We will leave at midmorning for Thattekkad, about 3 hours away in a westerly direction.
+The morning will start early with a quick cup of coffee and breakfast.
+For the first couple of hours this morning, we will explore on foot along the road from our overnight accommodation if there was no time on one of the days before, looking for local species we may have missed.
+We will leave at mid-morning for Thattekkad, about 3 hours away in a westerly direction.

 If time permits the last hour or two of daylight around a small drinking puddle sometimes produces some good passerine species, including Indian Blue Robin, Blue-throated and Tickell’s Blue Flycatcher, Puff-throated Babbler, Orange-headed Thrush, Brown-breasted Flycatcher, Malabar Trogon and Blue-winged Parakeet.

 We will have dinner, do our lists and relax back at our accommodation.
 Our home for the next four nights is built in an eco-friendly way in the Kerala Heritage style, and the food is made from organic produce farmed on the property itself.

 Day 11 & 12:

 Thattekkad Bird Sanctuary